Genomic Bayesian prediction model for count data with genotype × environment interaction

 Abstract:

 Genomic tools allow the study of the whole genome, and facilitate the study of genotype-environment combinations and their relationship with phenotype.
-However, most genomic pbkp_rediction models developed so far are appropriate for Gaussian phenotypes.
-For this reason, appropriate genomic pbkp_rediction models are needed for count data, since the conventional regression models used on count data with a large sample size (nT) and a small number of parameters (p) cannot be used for genomic-enabled pbkp_rediction where the number of parameters (p) is larger than the sample size (nT).
+However, most genomic prediction models developed so far are appropriate for Gaussian phenotypes.
+For this reason, appropriate genomic prediction models are needed for count data, since the conventional regression models used on count data with a large sample size (nT) and a small number of parameters (p) cannot be used for genomic-enabled prediction where the number of parameters (p) is larger than the sample size (nT).
 Here, we propose a Bayesian mixed-negative binomial (BMNB) genomic regression model for counts that takes into account genotype by environment (G×E) interaction.
 We also provide all the full conditional distributions to implement a Gibbs sampler.
 We evaluated the proposed model using a simulated data set, and a real wheat data set from the International Maize and Wheat Improvement Center (CIMMYT) and collaborators.
 Results indicate that our BMNB model provides a viable option for analyzing count data.

 Año de publicación: